scalacenter/scalajs-bundler/doc/src/site/cookbook.md

 has to include the `sbt-scalajs-bundler` plugin.

 > {.warning}
-> If the project that uses the facade does not include the `sbt-scalajs-bundler` plugin, the npm dependencies
+> Projects that **use** the facade also have to enable the `ScalaJSBundlerPlugin` plugin,
-> of the facade will not be resolved.
+> otherwise the dependencies of the facade will not be resolved.